SimplyVlad/FDIBA-Car/README.md

 1) Run the LaneFinding.exe file from Debug with parameters chessboard width and height, and number of chessboard frames (for example, -w 9 -h 5 -n 14).
 The output file(also in Debug folder) contains camera matrix and distortion coefficients.
 Use them in later in calibrateAndUndistort.cpp to calibrate an image.
 NOTE: Camera calibration should be done before the other part of the project

-3) Blur the image by applying Gaussian function to reduce noise and detail.
-Apply hologram equalizer to improve the contrast in the image and make the lines more reocognizable.
-Then apply binary threshold - that is, the image is gray, so its pixel values are from 0 to 255.
+2) Apply binary threshold - that is, the image is gray, so its pixel values are from 0 to 255.
 After applying the threshold all pixels which values are greater than lets say 170 (thresh) become 255(maxValue).
-In that way the image contains only 1 and 0's, or in other words, lines and black.
+In that way the image contains only 1 and 0's, or in other words, lines and black.Blur the image by applying Gaussian function with kernel size 7x7 to reduce noise and detail.
+Apply canny edge detection to improve the contrast in the image and make the lines more reocognizable.

 ![alt text](https://user-images.githubusercontent.com/20464575/34950126-e8318ae4-fa1a-11e7-9d28-9f7aefb430f9.jpg)